-The resistance of the earth electrode to the current flow into the earth is known as an earth resistance.
+The resistance of the earth electrode to the current flow into the earth is known as earth resistance.
 The resistance between the earth and the earthing plate is measured through a potential fall method.

-Numerically, it is equivalent to the ratio of the earth electrode’s potential to the current disappeared by it.
+Numerically, it is equivalent to the ratio of the earth electrode potential to the current disappeared by it.
 The resistance between the earthing plate and the earth is assessed through the potential fall method.

-The earthing resistance value is based upon the soil resistivity, construction design, and climate-related condition.
+The earthing resistance value is based upon the soil resistivity, construction design, and climate-related conditions.
 Moisture in soil plays a critical role in the resistivity of the soil.
 Different types of codes indicate the desired value of an earthing system.

 US AID | Earthing Practices of India by MVS Brinch